ameer-ali-jamali/E-Project_Using_Laravel/README.md

 # Variables
 # MAIL_USERNAME="Your Email";
 # MAIL_PASSWORD="password"; //in this password you will not insert your gmail pasword
-First Go To Gmail Account And After You See (security) Then Click That And After Scroll Down And First Open ( 2 step verification ) And After One Option Will Come Down (2 step verifiation ) That Is (App passwords) If It Comes Then Click It And After There Is 2 Colums One (select app ) and (select device) In Select App You Must Select Mail (mail) And In Select Device Must Select (windows computer) After This One Password Will Generate And That Password You Will Insert This.
+# First Go To Gmail Account And After You See (security) Then Click That And After Scroll Down
+# And First Open ( 2 step verification ) And After One Option Will Come Down (2 step verifiation )
+# That Is (App passwords) If It Comes Then Click It And After There Is 2 Colums One (select app ) and (select device)
+# In Select App You Must Select Mail (mail) And In Select Device Must Select (windows computer)
+# After This One Password Will Generate And That Password You Will Insert In This Variable.
 (ma![Screenshot (77)](https://user-images.githubusercontent.com/99552615/211995405-93c1e7de-8dba-4678-ba12-7bbf54918de0.png)
 ![Screenshot (78)](https://user-images.githubusercontent.com/99552615/211995480-b62c4481-1ec2-4c68-9a6a-a489a7ef421e.png)
 ![Screenshot (73)](https://user-images.githubusercontent.com/99552615/211910410-07f26f2a-6c77-4fda-b7f7-7c4ae328f271.png)